Precise neural network computation with imprecise analog devices: Analog electronic implementation

-A deep neural network processes input signals in a number of successive layers of neurons, where each neuron computes a weighted sum of its inputs followed by a non-linearity, such as a sigmoid or rectification.
-Specifically, the output of a neuron $i$ is given by $x_i=f\left(\sum_j w_{ij}x_j\right)$, where $f$ is the non-linearity, and $w_{ij}$ is the weight of the connection from neuron $j$ to neuron $i$.
-Thus, the basic operations comprising a neural network are summation, multiplication by scalars, and simple non-linear transformations.
-All of these operations can be implemented in analog electronic circuitry very efficiently, that is with very few transistors, whereby numeric values are represented by actual voltage or current values, rather than a digital code.
+To illustrate our approach, we consider a multilayer perceptron, where the output of a neuron $i$ in layer $l$ is given by $y_i^l = f\smash{(\sum_j w_{ij} y_j^{l-1})}$, where $f$ is a nonlinearity, and $y^0 \equiv x$ is the input signal.
+The basic operations comprising such a system -- summation, multiplication by scalars, and simple nonlinear transformations -- can be implemented in analog electronic circuitry very efficiently, that is with very few transistors, whereby numeric values are represented by actual voltage or current values, rather than a digital code.
 Analog circuits are affected by fabrication mismatch, i.e. small fluctuations in the fabrication process that lead to fixed distortions of functional properties of elements on the same device, as well as multiple sources of noise.
-As a consequence, the response of an analog hardware neuron is slightly different for every instance of the circuit, such that $x_i=\hat{f}_i\left(\sum_j w_{ij}x_j\right)$, where $\hat{f}_i$ approximately corresponds to $f$, but is slightly different for every neuron $i$.
+As a consequence, the response of an analog hardware neuron is slightly different for every instance of the circuit, such that $y_i^l=\smash{\hat{f}_i^l(\sum_j w_{ij}y_j^{l-1})}$, where $\smash{\hat{f}_i^l}$ approximately corresponds to $f$, but now depends on $i$ and $l$, and thus is different for every neuron.
+Note that mismatch in the weight parameters can be incorporated in a similar way.
+However, for illustrative purposes, and because in our implementation most of the effects can be modeled as perturbations of $f$, we focus on the effective heterogeneity of the nonlinearity here.